-Developing the game individually offers immense possibilities for creativity, however, it comes with a lot of challenges too.
-Anyone who has worked on a solo project by choice or as a compulsion can understand how hard it can be to work solo, as there is no one you can rely on.
-If there is any mistake, you are the sole reason for the same, and if there is any mess up, you are the one who has to clean the same.
+Developing an indie game offers immense possibilities for creativity, but it comes with many challenges.
+Anyone who has worked on a solo project by choice or compulsion can understand how hard it can be to work solo, as there is no one you can rely on.

 From planning to managing to completing the project, you have to take care of it all.
-The time needed to develop the game and the cost of the gameplay is the main role of difficulty faced by the developer in developing an Indie Game.
+The time needed to develop the game and the cost of the gameplay is the main difficulties faced by the developer in developing an Indie Game.

 What is an Indie Game?

-The developer has no time limit to complete the game or is working for no one, and therefore they have their freedom cashed in their pockets.
-This inspires the developers to focus on innovation, creativity, and engagement in the game.
+The developer has no time limit to complete the game or is working for no one.
+They have their freedom cashed in their pockets.
+It inspires the developers to focus on innovation, creativity, and engagement in the game.

-This way, the developers are able to create something unique that works as a stepping stone of a new trend or genre for the gaming industry.
+This way, the developers can create something unique that works as a stepping stone of a new trend or genre for the gaming industry.

 The power of Indie games lies in their limitations.
-The lack of technology, budget, and experience pushes the developers to create the best product out of the limited resources, and this is how the wonder of Indie games work.
+The lack of technology, budget, and experience pushes the developers to create the best product from the limited resources, which is how the wonder of Indie games work.

 Advantages & Disadvantages of Indie Game Development